ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 be issued and then spent multiple times in response to any such challenge.
 See Section 2.1.1 of {{HTTP-Authentication}} for discussion.

-If tokens protected with resources are unique to a single Origin, then said Origin MUST NOT admit cross-Origin tokens for authorization.

 ## Issuance Protocol

 The issuance protocol embodies the core of Privacy Pass.
 It takes as input